-NOTE-Factors of the coagulation cascade and fibrinolytic systems can be measured following exposure to devices either in vitro or in vivo.
+NOTE Factors of the coagulation cascade and fibrinolytic systems can be measured following exposure to devices either in vitro or in vivo.

+platelet

-3.5 platelet: Anuclear, cellular body that is present in the circulation which adheres to surfaces and aggregates to form a hemostatic plug to minimize bleeding.
+anuclear, cellular body that is present in the circulation which adheres to surfaces and aggregates to form a hemostatic plug to minimize bleeding haematology study of blood, including quantification of cellular and plasma components of the blood complement system part of the innate immune system, consisting of several plasma proteins, including enzymes and cellular receptors

-NOTE-Platelet testing includes quantification of platelet numbers as well as analysis of their structure and function.
+NOTE Platelet testing includes quantification of platelet numbers as well as analysis of their structure and function.
 The testing can include analysis of platelet factors, or components on the platelet surface which are released from platelets or adherent to the device surface.